amitlan/website/_posts/2021-04-15-pg14-update-perf.md

 will enable them to use execution-time partition pruning (only `select` queries could use execution-time pruning before).
-These and some other improvements in the execution of `update`/`delete` plans will allow prepared `update` and `delete` queries on partitioned tables run faster compared to v13, especially at higher partition counts.
+These and some other improvements in the execution of `update`/`delete` plans will allow prepared `update` and `delete` queries on partitioned tables run faster compared to v13.

 Now the long story.